 Bushnell Trophy 1x25mm, Black, TRS-25 Red Dot Sight Riflescope

-If you want a fast target acquisition, then there is nothing like a red dot for squirrel hunting.
+If you want a fast game acquisition, then there is nothing like a red dot for squirrel hunting.
 This Bushnell Trophy will give you accuracy even in dim conditions.
 Its engineered amber-bright optics, the TRS-25 1×25 will quickly help you to distinguish between the brown tree and critter.
-Its multi-colored optics can see the target even in low-light conditions.
+Its multi-colored optics can see the prey even in low-light conditions.
 It is 100% waterproof, fog proof and shockproof like any other quality scope.

 The Bushnell rimfire scope has a CR2032 battery and the housing is filled with dry nitrogen.
 The eye relief is unlimited and can be used easily with both eyes.
-Thus increases the awareness of the shooter about the surrounding environments and provides faster target acquisition.
+Thus increases the awareness of the shooter about the surrounding environments and provides faster game acquisition.
 Because of the parallax free design, you will need no centering.
-The dot will follow your eye movement remaining focused on the target in the meantime.
+The dot will follow your eye movement remaining focused on the squirrel in the meantime.
 The TRS-25 will deliver a full-size performance of the sight in reduced size with low power consumption.

 The scope uses a crisp and sharp red dot reticle.
 You can adjust the red dot setting by using the control knob.
 To nullify the unintentional turn-on of the knob, a certain amount of resistance is cleverly designed into it.
 In ambient light condition, you may find the red dot blurry if the dot intensity is set too high.
 This may occur in indoors with fluorescent, artificial lighting.
 Set this at the highest point should be the light conditions are bright ambient.